HMV: Canada (1986–2017, 2024–present)

-Ireland (1986–2013, 2013–2016, 2023–present)
+Ireland (1986–2016, 2023–present)

 HMV established its first shop in Ireland in 1986 following the retailer's expansion to Canada.
 The first shop to open was on Grafton Street which became very popular for numerous big name Irish acts performing live in the shop.
 The retailer expanded in Dublin with a second shop on Henry Street and that followed with expansion into Cork in the late 1980s before adding a shop in Limerick City in the 1990s.
 The retailer expanded with numerous shops in the Greater Dublin region and nationwide again into Galway and Newbridge in the early to mid 2000s.

 On 5 February 2011 HMV Ireland announced that its profits had fallen by almost 90% to €465,000, compared to €4.1 million the previous year.

 On 16 January 2013, HMV Ireland declared receivership which required the company under Irish law to close all its shops immediately.

 In April 2013, Hilco also stated that it hoped to reopen a HMV shop in Ireland following the closure of all shops in the country.
 Later, on 9 June 2013, it was confirmed that Hilco Capital Ireland had purchased HMV Ireland, and would reopen five shops within six weeks.

 In January 2016, HMV Ireland confirmed the closure of its Galway City shop, and its shop on Dublin's Grafton Street, with both to close by the end of that month.
 This followed the closure of many Xtravision and HMV Xtravision branded outlets at the end of December 2015/early January.
 In late January 2016, the remainder of Xtravision was liquidated.

 In July 2016, Hilco announced it would be closing its five remaining Irish shops, in order to refocus HMV in Ireland as a new digital service (HMV Digital) where customers can stream, rent or purchase music and films online.
 The new HMV digital service was to launch in Ireland before rolling out into the UK and Canada.
 However, HMV failed to successfully launch its new digital service in Ireland.
 All shops closed between 29 and 30 August 2016.

 In June 2023, it was announced that HMV would return to Ireland, with a shop in Dublin.
 In May 2025, a shop opened in Limerick Crescent Shopping Centre.124 In October 2025, it was announced that HMV was to open a shop in Cork.
+HMV opened its second store in Dublin on 4 September 2026 in Swords Pavilions.

+Netherlands (2025–present)

+In November 2025, Sunrise Records opened the first HMV in the Netherlands.